 - the need to arrange you own benefits packages/health insurance/dental etc.

 In practice, most people who feel the urge to work from home already have a job as an employee.
 That’s probably you, right?
-Keep your job, but work in your spare time to find a part time employment opportunity that can be done from home.
+Keep your job, but work in your spare time to find a part-time employment opportunity that can be done from home.
+Either way, the end goal is to earn, so make sure your employer or client doesn’t miss any payments by using an invoice template.
+Efficiency is vital when working on your own, and the faster the invoicing process the better.
 There’s no need to take any big leaps of financial risk unless you want to, but here’s something else to consider, something quite important.
 It has to do with your personal work ethic.

 Getting the Airplane Off the Ground